-(i) Statutory deposit reserve funds are deposited with the People's Bank of China as required and are not available for the group's daily operations.
-The statutory deposit reserve funds are calculated at 18% and 5% for eligible RMB deposits and foreign currency deposits respectively as at 31 December 2013 (2012: 18% and 5% for eligible RMB deposits and foreign currency deposits).
-Eligible deposits include deposits from government authorities and other organisations, fiscal deposits (other than budgets), retail deposits, corporate deposits, net credit balances of entrusted business and other deposits.
+- (i) Statutory deposit reserve funds are deposited with the People's Bank of China as required and are not available for the group's daily operations.
+The statutory deposit reserve funds are calculated at 18% and 5% for eligible RMB deposits and foreign currency deposits respectively as at 31 December 2013 (2012: 18% and 5% for eligible RMB deposits and foreign currency deposits.)
+Eligible deposits include deposits from government authorities and other organisations, fiscal deposits (other than budgets), retail deposits, corporate deposits, net credit balances of entrusted business and other deposits. - (ii) The surplus deposit funds reserve maintained with the People's Bank of China and central banks of overseas countries are mainly for the purpose of clearing.